The Internet Age: Legislation in the Era of Online Sportsbooks (Part III)

-If this is an issue you’d like to keep tabs on, we’ve created a futures tracker that tracks each US states’ progress in legalizing sports betting.
+If this is an issue you’d like to keep tabs on, we’ve created a legalization tracker that monitors each US states’ progress in legalizing sports betting.

 Stay Up-to-Date on All Things Sports Betting

 If you’re feeling well versed in the history of sports betting legislation, you get started with some of the legitimate, licensed sportsbooks we thoroughly review.
 Otherwise, you can check out some of our other articles within out legal guides to learn more about sports betting’s status in the eyes of the law.